Shikellamy 47, Central Mountain 36

-SUNBURY — Freshman Lily Fatool ties her career-high in scoring as she finishes 15 points for the Braves.
-Paige Fausey scored 10 points of her own as Shikellamy wins their second game of the season in the HAC-I contest over Central Mountain.
+SUNBURY — Freshman Lily Fatool tied her career-high with 15 points and Paige Fausey added 10 points of her own as Shikellamy won its second game of the season in the HAC-I contest over Central Mountain.

 Kiahna Jones ended with a team-high 15 points for Central Mountain (3-5) in the loss.